What does a Makeup Artist do?

 - Consult with clients to understand their needs and preferences.

-- Stay up-to-date with the latest makeup trends and techniques.
+- Stay up-to-date with the latest trends in makeup and beauty.

 - Maintain a clean and organized workspace.